dongliutony/octopus/README.md

 # octopus
-A artifactory and binary management service.
+An artifactory and binary management service.